belgort-clark/teach-access/assignments/4-exercise-4.md

 # Exercise 4 - Simulating Macular Degeneration

-In this exercise you will simulate what's it's like for people with macular degenration to use the web.
+In this exercise you will simulate what's it's like for people with macular degeneration to use the web.
 You are to write down your experiences on a piece of paper or in a digital document.
 You will then be asked to participate in a class discussion after your analysis.

 The instructor will provide you with small pieces of paper or plastic straws.
 You will use then look through the straws to experience how a person with macular degeneration will navigate through several websites.

-If you don't have straws, you can cup your hand by making a fist and then losening up your hand.
+If you don't have straws, you can cup your hand by making a fist and then loosening up your hand.

 ## Step 1